rkevin-arch/ruby_discord_game_sdk/README.md

     # do something with the result. note the update_activity function will return _before_ your code block is called.
   end
   ```
-  If you don't care about getting the result (and is fine to ignore the error even if it fails), you can set the callback to `nil`.
+  If you don't care about getting the result (and is fine to ignore the error even if it fails), you can omit the code block.

 ### Quickstart